 Register to vote

-You will need to register in order to vote in any upcoming elections.
+You will need to register in order to vote in any forthcoming elections.
 This means you will then be on the electoral roll.

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for electoral purposes, such as making sure only eligible people can vote.